mlflow/mlflow/docs/source/tracking/tutorials/remote-server.rst

   You can also configure the Tracking Server to serve only backend store or artifact store, to handle different use cases such as large traffic or security concerns.
 See :ref:`other use cases <other-tracking-setup>` for how to customize the Tracking Server for these use cases.
 * **Secure the Tracking Server**: The ``--host`` option exposes the service on all interfaces.
-If running a server in production, we would recommend not exposing the built-in server broadly (as it is unauthenticated and unencrypted.
+If running a server in production, we would recommend not exposing the built-in server broadly (as it is unauthenticated and unencrypted).
 Read :ref:`Secure Tracking Server <tracking-auth>` for the best practices to secure the Tracking Server in production.
 * **New Features**: MLflow team constantly develops new features to support broader use cases.
 See `New Features <../new-features/index.html>`_ to catch up with the latest features.